tkkcc/libinput_patch/README.md

 [SmoothScroll](https://chrome.google.com/webstore/detail/smoothscroll/nbokbjkabcmbfdlbddjidfmibcpneigj), find and cache scrollable container, not work in some areas

-[imwheel](http://imwheel.sourceforge.net/), one scroll jumps twice in page, forth in tab
+[imwheel](http://imwheel.sourceforge.net/), one scroll jumps twice in page, 4 times in tab